actions/create-github-app-token/README.md

           body: "Hello, World!"
 ```

-### Create a token for selected repositories in current owner's installation
+### Create a token for multiple repositories in the current owner's installation

 ```yaml
 on: [issues]